-The best and recommended way to power beacons of indoor positioning system is to have a fixed external power supply.
+The best and recommended way to power the beacons of the indoor positioning system is to have a fixed external power supply.

-However, if the fixed power supply is not feasible, there are different battery options available.
-There are even more exotic options, like solar panels, that could be useful in some special applications as well.
+Though we strongly advise using an external fixed power supply, different battery options are available if the fixed power supply is not feasible.
+Even more exotic options, like solar panels, could also be helpful in some special applications.

 First of all, notice that we don’t discuss powering of modems.
 Modems are nearly always active.
 They typically don’t sleep.
-In the majority of cases they are even computer connected.
-Thus, powering them is typically not an issue: either they are USB connected and powered via USB, for example, Modem v5.1; or the power is easily available via ~220V to +12V converter for the Super-Modem.
+In the majority of cases, they are even computer connected.
+Thus, powering them is typically not an issue: either they are USB connected and powered via USB, for example, Modem v5.1 or the power is readily available via ~220V to +5V (+12V for older batches) converter for the Super-Modem.

 Like the majority of other modern electronic devices, Marvelmind beacons sleep most of the time.
 They wake for a very short time, do the job, and go to sleep immediately in order to save energy.